Making great literacy lessons easy. Why join Plazoom?

 By Sue Drury

-Main Image for Personification – Making KS2 writing come to life
+Main Image for Personification KS2 – Tips and resources for making writing come alive

 There’s writing, and then there’s effective writing.
 It never hurts to remind your pupils of that.
 Of course, a lot of what makes a particular piece of writing powerful depends upon the genre or context.